BOOK EARLY! Save MoreEarly Bookings Save Up to 40%

 The SantoWines winery was built in 1992 in the village of Pyrgos, in a magnificent location on the caldera.
-It is one of the most modern wineries in Greece, where technological perfection harmoniously blends with the uniqueness of the island of Santorini.
+It is one of the most modern Santorini wineries, and also in Greece, where technological perfection harmoniously blends with the uniqueness of the island of Santorini.
 Its groundbreaking architecture is remarkable, as it is built on different levels, just like the so-called “terraces” of the vineyard, that is, the different levels that farmers have developed to facilitate the cultivation of the land.
 During the wine production process, the SantoWines winery uses the natural phenomenon of gravity that replaces the use of pumps to transfer the wine that improves the quality of the produced wines.

 The SantoWines winery is open for public visits as long as you come in contact to set the time of visit, the number of visitors and other necessary information for your reservation.

 Gavalas winery in Megalohori, Santorini, is a family-run traditional business.
 The family is engaged in the vinification of varieties grown in Santorini since the late 19th century.
-A visit is enough to become a lover of the wines produced at the Gavala winery.
+A visit is enough to become a lover of the wines produced at the Gavalas winery.

-The Gavalas winery is open for public visits as long as you come in contact to set the time of visit, the number of visitors and other necessary information for your reservation.
+The Gavalas winery is open for public visits as long as you come in contact to set the time of visit, the number of visitors, and other necessary information for your reservation.

-The ArtSpace winery is open for public visits as long as you come in contact to set the time of visit, the number of visitors and other necessary information for your reservation.
+The ArtSpace winery is open for public visits as long as you come in contact to set the time of visit, the number of visitors, and other necessary information for your reservation.

 Estate Argyros was founded in 1903 and is located in Episkopi, Santorini.
-Estate Argyros philosophy is to produce excellent wines based only on the indigenous varieties of Santorini and especially on Assyrtiko.
+Estate Argyros’s philosophy is to produce excellent wines based only on the indigenous varieties of Santorini and especially on Assyrtiko.
 Your visit to Estate Argyros is a rare opportunity to experience a unique wine touring experience.

-The Estate Argyros is open for public visits as long as you come in contact to set the time of visit, the number of visitors and other necessary information for your reservation.
+The Estate Argyros is open for public visits as long as you come in contact to set the time of visit, the number of visitors, and other necessary information for your reservation.

 Artemis Karamolegos winery produces 11 different wines to highlight the complexity and express the true character of Santorini, their place of origin.
 The Terra Nera series is an excellent introduction to the Santorini wines and is based on the two most popular varieties of the island (Assyrtiko, Mandilaria).
-Terra Nera White is the nicest and simplest version of Assyrtiko, as it comes from young vines cultivated at low altitude, which have been produced to be a more “daily” wine, with less aging and complexity.
+Terra Nera White is the nicest and simplest version of Assyrtiko, as it comes from young vines cultivated at low altitudes, which have been produced to be a more “daily” wine, with less aging and complexity.
 The visit to the Artemis Karamolegos winery is a complete wine experience, with the wine area in an old cellar, a beautiful outdoor patio, and a wine retail shop.
 Visitors enjoy top-quality hospitality services and wine tours while the specialized staff of the winery offers guests a unique service.